Tax Return Services - Crypto Tax Consulting

 Should You Include Crypto Gains in Your Tax Return?

-For natural persons, your return must be filed on or before 23 November 2021, unless you are a provisional taxpayer.
-If the return relates to a provisional taxpayer, it must be submitted on or before 31 January 2022.
+For natural persons, your return must be filed on or before 21 October 2024, unless you are a provisional taxpayer.
+If the return relates to a provisional taxpayer, it must be submitted on or before 20 January 2025.
 South Africans working abroad are legally required to submit annual tax returns, though they can claim an exemption on foreign earnings.

 However, SARS has made it clear that crypto asset trading will not be excluded when submitting tax returns, and so require full disclosure of all investments.
-Regardless of their crypto investment portfolio, all South African taxpayers, whether resident in South Africa or not, will be subject to taxation on their crypto asset gains.
+Regardless of their crypto investment portfolio, all South African resident taxpayers, whether physically in South Africa or not, will be subject to taxation on their crypto asset gains.

-It is therefore imperative to seek the aid of a consultancy that has a comprehensive understanding of tax laws, specifically those that affect the current extent of crypto currency asset trading.
+It is therefore imperative to seek the aid of a consultancy that has a comprehensive understanding of tax laws, specifically those that affect the current extent of crypto asset trading.

 CATEGORIES